-1. The Planned Development Amendment PDA 5-23 authorizes the proposed master plan for the 138-unit apartment development, consistent with the November 9, 2023 revised site plan, landscape plan, and building elevations as approved herein, and the addition of a play structure as proffered by the applicant at the November 16, 2023 Planning Commission meeting, upon approval of revisions by the City as addressed in these conditions of approval.
+The Planned Development Amendment PDA 5-23 authorizes the proposed master plan for the 138-unit apartment development, consistent with the site plan, landscape plan, and building elevations as approved herein, upon approval of revisions by the City as addressed in these conditions of approval.
 The Master Plan shall be part of the Planned Development and Zone of the property and a copy of the approved plans shall be placed on file with the Planning Department.